-The contestant scoring the highest aggregate of points shall be declared the winner, the next highest second, and so on.
+The contestant receiving the lowest number of touches shall be declared the winner, the next lowest second, and so on.
 A touch on any part of the adversary counts.

 A disarmament is of no value.
 A touch immediately following a disarmament counts.